Battle Tendency: Plot

 Joseph and Caesar train in Hamon under Lisa Lisa on Air Suplena Island off the coast of Venice.
 Esidisi raids the island and is challenged by Joseph.
 Joseph destroys Esidisi's body and takes his antidote, but Esidisi's brain is able to possess Lisa Lisa's handmaid, Suzi Q, to steal the Super Aja and ship it off to Kars and Wammu.
-Joseph and Caeser work together to purge Esidisi's influence on Suzi Q and destroy him for good.
+Joseph and Caesar work together to purge Esidisi's influence from Suzi Q and destroy him for good.
 The group tracks down Kars and Wamuu to Switzerland.
 Caesar is killed fighting Wamuu one-on-one, and takes the antidote for Joseph before dying.
 Joseph and Lisa Lisa then confront Kars and Wamuu for the Super Aja, Lisa Lisa bluffing that she has a timed explosive that will destroy the stone.
 Joseph kills Wamuu in battle.

 On February 28, 1939, Kars acquires the Super Aja and uses it along with the stone mask to become the ultimate being, despite efforts by Joseph and his newfound allies von Stroheim to prevent it.
 Now immune to the sun and able to use Hamon, Kars's only desire is to kill Joseph.
 Joseph steals a Nazi plane and tries to crash it and Kars into the volcanic island of Vulcano.
 Joseph and Kars escape, but the shock of the plane crash causes a volcanic eruption.
 Kars attempts to kill Joseph with Hamon, but Joseph instinctively holds up the Super Aja, which causes the energy to prompt an eruption climax, sending Joseph and Kars flying into the sky on a large rock.
 Kars is knocked into space by volcanic debris.
 He tries to return to Earth, but his body freezes over and turns to stone.
 Unable to perish even though he desperately wants to, he drifts through space for eternity, eventually ceasing to think.
 Returning to Earth, Joseph is nursed to health by Lisa Lisa's assistant Suzi Q, whom he marries.
 In the epilogue, set in 1987, an aged Joseph takes a flight from John F. Kennedy International Airport to Japan, where his daughter and grandson live, directly leading in to the first chapters of the following story arc, Stardust Crusaders.